 Although I might have been risky crossing the peat bog I only wish now that I had got closer to one of the many lakes to include more of them in the photo.
 Still. there is always another time.

-It was from here on in that whilst there were a number of Discovery Points to visit the photographic opportunities were very limited and many in my opinion did not warrant the inclusion.
+It was from here on in that whilst there were a number of Wild Atlantic Way Discovery Points to visit the photographic opportunities were very limited and many in my opinion did not warrant the inclusion.
 Having passed through Galway City shortly thereafter storm clouds were threatening but I managed a short time exploring the Burren coastline before arriving at my overnight stop at Doolin in the pouring rain.

-The following morning I was off early to get to the Cliffs of Moher the next Signature Discovery Point.
+The following morning I was off early on the Wild Atlantic Way to get to the Cliffs of Moher the next Signature Discovery Point.
 Whilst I was expecting many visitors I wasn’t expecting a Visitor Centre as well and a charge to visit the Cliffs.
 Stretching five miles along the Atlantic coast of Clare, the cliffs reach at their highest point 700 foot.
 I have to say I wasn’t as impressed as I was after my visits to Slieve League in Donegal and the Giant’s Causeway on Northern Ireland’s Antrim Coast.

 After my disappointment and having past Donald Trump’s Hotel and Golf course at Doughmore Bay after a few miles I visited what I considered to be the more eye-catching rock formations of Kilkee Cliffs and shortly after the Bridges of Ross both on Loop Head.
 Loop Head the next Signature Discovery Point is a slim finger of a peninsula pointing out to the sea from the most westerly corner of County Clare, set between the Atlantic Ocean and Shannon Estuary, with breathtaking views.